ChristianLebeda/PLAN-experiments/README.md

 This repository contains the source code used for the experiments in the paper:

-Martin Aumüller, Christian Janos Lebeda, Boel Nelson, and Rasmus Pagh, "PLAN: Variance-Aware Differentially Private Mean Estimation".
+[Martin Aumüller, Christian Janos Lebeda, Boel Nelson, and Rasmus Pagh, "PLAN: Variance-Aware Differentially Private Mean Estimation"](https://arxiv.org/abs/2306.08745), to appear in PETS'24.

 ## Dependencies